XiangRongLin/grayscale-conversion/README.md

  output[output_offset] = rgb.x * 0.299f +rgb.y* 0.587f +rgb.z * 0.114f
 ```
 ### we are now back on the Host
 The kernel call is asynchronous.
-But in our case this doesnt bother us because we only have one stream so cudamemcopy waits until the GPU has finished.
+But in our case this doesnt bother us because we only have one stream so cudaMemcpy waits until the GPU has finished.
 Now we copy the data back from the Device to the Host
 ```C
 cudaMemcpy(host_grey, device_grey, sizeof(unsigned char) * pixel_size, cudaMemcpyDeviceToHost);